 - Get all that info out onto paper in whatever format makes the most sense.

 - Talk to your customers more than you already are.
 It’s this behavior that will set you up for success more than any other.
-We know it’s hard, so get started today.
+We know it’s hard, so start on it today.

 - Communicate that effort and any traction you are getting from it in the base content you are building for your pitch deck.

 See how we are already past the template?
 If you are tempted to use a pitch deck template with what you’ve already built, you are about to make a mistake.
 Don’t use the pitch deck template or any pitch deck examples for anything but basic understanding of what you are doing and getting started.
-It should only be used for talking more about your business with your actual customers.
+Talk more about your business with your actual customers.